 Recently, smaller companies have started being accepted for API accounts for simple use cases like customer support.
 Creating a WhatsApp Business API account still requires being approved by a WhatsApp partner though.

-Since the account is just access to an API, the full potential your account will depend on your WhatsApp Solution Provider.
+Since the account is just access to an API, the full potential of your account will depend on your WhatsApp Solution Provider.
 The API also comes with pricing and messaging limitations designed to prevent spam messaging and encourage swift responses.

 WhatsApp Business Pricing